rgabdullin/ton-monitor/README.md

 * **RabbitMQ.** Messaging protocol for Celery.
 * **MongoDB.** Database with all collected data.
 * **Webserver.** Webserver has multiple endpoints.
 At every endpoint it responds with fetched and aggregated data from MongoDB.
-* **Frontend.** Frontend is written with ReactJS framework.
-It makes requests to Webserver and presents data to users.
+* **Frontend.** Frontend is Single Page Application on ReactJS and TypeScript.
+It makes promise-based requests to Webserver and presents data to users.

 Each part is represented by Docker container.